ZoogerZager/PolyNana/README.md

 ## How to Use
 To use the Web App:
 ```
-python run_drawing.py # this will create the database.
 python app.py
 ```
 Navigate to http://localhost:5000/ on your favorite web browser.